 In this article, I’m going to take you through whether you should tip your wedding photographer, when to tip them, how much to tip them and alternatives to tipping.
 The conclusions are quite surprising.
 Let’s get to it!

-Looking for ways to love on your wedding photography client – including those that don’t involve tipping?
-Here’s my list of 17 ways you can be the best wedding photography client!
+Looking for ways to love on your wedding photographer – including those that don’t involve tipping?
+Here’s my list of 17 ways you can be the best wedding photography client ever!

 Should you tip your wedding photographer?

-Tipping is totally down to personal preference.
-In wedding photography, tipping is never expected but it is certainly appreciated.
-A wedding photographer will never take offense if they do not receive a tip.
-It is largely down to personal preference and whether you are simply the type to show appreciation tips!
+In wedding photography, tipping is not expected but it is appreciated.
+A wedding photographer will not take offense if you do not tip them.
+It is largely down to your personal preference, particularly if the photographer has gone above and beyond, or if they are not the business owner.

 How much should you tip your wedding photographer?

-Under what circumstances should you to tip and not tip?
+Under what circumstances should you tip and not tip your photographer?

-There’s no need to work a tip for your photographer into your wedding budget, unless you feel strongly about it.
-Unlike many other service professionals, photographers are paid enough to make a living without the addition of a tip.
+There’s no need to work a tip for your photographer into your wedding budget, unless you feel strongly about it or they’ve gone above and beyond.
+Unlike many other service professionals, photographers are paid what they need to make a living without the addition of a tip.

-For example, a photographer throws in an extra half hour on your wedding day without charging overage fees (that would set you back $250)?
-A tip recognizes this, and the extra hours of work associated with that half an hour of shooting time.
+For example, a photographer throws in an extra 15 minutes on your wedding day without charging overage fees (that would set you back $100 or more)?
+A tip recognizes this, and the extra hours of work associated with that additional shooting time.

 A photographer lends you and sets up equipment that is beyond what’s stated in their contract, so that you could stream your wedding?
 Obviously, they have saved you a lot of money, so tip them!